 “If you do run a business, then you need to make sure that you are achieving that compliance.
 You need to have the correct HR, the correct health and safety and the correct legal advice.
 Often because the business owner is focused on the doing, they aren’t putting the right management structures in place.”

 Challenges for SMEs

-**Those wishing to learn more about Business First, the range of services it provides and the range of membership packages on offer are invited to do so by visiting the company’s official website.
-Interested parties are also invited to reach out to Michael Osborne directly via LinkedIn.**
+If you want to learn more about the Business First Network, the range of services it provides and the membership packages on offer, visit the company’s official website.
+You can also reach out to Michael Osborne directly via LinkedIn.

 Become a Part of Our Business Leaders Series

 Interested in featuring on our Business Leaders series?
 In our acclaimed series, we share amazing advice, tips and stories from business owners, managers and senior leaders.